fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-Unsubscribe-from-the-Microsoft-Store.md

 - Click on the blue *Turn off auto-renew* box

 # 6 Verification of this Change
+- You will now be on the *Services & Subscriptions* page
-- This is the *Services & Subscriptions > Free Subscription To Test > Turn off auto-renew* page
+- The heading will read *Services & Subscription > Free Subscription To Test > Turn off auto-renew*
 - You will see *You turned off auto-renew for your Free Subscription to Test subscription*
 - The date your subscription expires will appear in the text below.
 - Click on the blue *Back to subscription* box on the bottom left of the page